ibowditch/userdocs/_sources/kiosk.md.txt

 (change-event)=
 ### Changing Events

-Any event on the Kiosk screen can be updated by clicking on the title, in this case: "Assist SES in Hornsby Area":
+Any event on the Kiosk screen can be updated by clicking on the title, in this case:
+<span style="color:blue;">"Assist SES in Hornsby Area"</span>:

 :::{figure-md} event2edit
 :class: myclass